shipra-sahu/Training-Assignments/Readme.txt

-Lift.java is the main file to be run for Lift problem.
+LiftSystemTest.java is the main file to be run for Lift problem.